giacomogiudice/BitPermutations.jl/README.md

 ```

 Internally, a `Vector` of bit masks and shifts are stored and then applied sequentially at each call to `bitpermute`.
-If you need to apply the permutation to an array of data, use broacasting as it is optimized to be faster than performing the permutations individually
+If you need to apply the permutation to an array of data, use broacasting, as it is optimized to be faster than performing the permutations individually
 ```julia
 xs = rand(T, 10)